yaroslavvb/learning-rotations/README.md

 W \leftarrow W + (y - Wx) x^\top
 ```

 The smallest change to $W$ that makes $Wx = y$ — a Kaczmarz step.
-It works for any matrix and knows nothing about rotations; $W$ drifts off $SO(d)$.
-Each step projects the error away from one random direction, hence loss contracts $1 - 1/d$ per step.
+Equivalent to an SGD step with greedy per-step line search. $W$ drifts off $SO(d)$.
+Each step decimates the error in one random dimension.
+Number of dimensions is $d$ hence loss contracts $1 - 1/d$ per step.

 ### 2. Gradient descent + projection